danifranco/EM_domain_adaptation/Attention_Y-Net/README.md

             * Last epoch:
                 - custom_callback = [False, False, False]
                 - patience = [7,6,150]

             **Note:** Default values are those presented in the paper.
-If you want to reproduce paper's results using ARA, just keep this parameters.
+If you want to reproduce paper's results using ARA, just keep these parameters.

         4) Run all.
             ```Bash